Ken24T/calls-tally/INSTALLATION.md

-# Call Tracker App Installation Guide
+# Touch-Point Tracker Installation Guide

-This guide will help you install the Call Tracker App on your computer using a provided zip file.
+This guide will help you install the Touch-Point Tracker on your computer using a provided zip file.
 No technical knowledge is required—just follow the steps below.

 ## 1. Download and Extract the Zip File
-1. Download the zip file containing the Call Tracker App to your computer.
+1. Download the zip file containing the Touch-Point Tracker to your computer.
 2. Right-click the zip file and select **Extract All...**
 3. Choose a location on your computer (such as your Desktop or Documents folder) and click **Extract**.
-4. After extraction, you will see a new folder (for example, `CallTracker` or similar).
+4. After extraction, you will see a new folder (for example, `TouchPointTracker` or similar).

 ## 2. Run the Application
 1. Open the extracted folder.
-2. Find the file named **call-tracker.exe** (it may just show as "call-tracker" if file extensions are hidden).
+2. Find the file named **touch-point-tracker.exe** (it may just show as "touch-point-tracker" if file extensions are hidden).
-3. Double-click **call-tracker.exe** to start the app.
+3. Double-click **touch-point-tracker.exe** to start the app.
    - The first time you run the app, it will create a folder named **data** inside the same folder as the app.
 This is where your information is stored.

 ## 3. Migrating Your Existing Tally Data